KevinVerre/kevins-guide-to-git/README.txt

 The latest commit is called HEAD.
 The commits before it are HEAD~1, HEAD~2, HEAD~3, etc.

 What does a commit contain?
-A commit contains the following fields: a commit hash, a commit message, the changes, an author, a date,
+A commit contains the following fields: a commit hash, a commit message, the changes, an author, a date

 Topic 4.
 Crafting commits